-The largest prewar company in this area, Ching Kee S.S.
-Co., was close to Japanese interests in Chefoo (Yantai) but in the 1930s sent its fleet to layup in Hong Kong to avoid capture.
-See the PDF file for a full illustrated list.
+Ching Kee S.S.
+Co.was the largest prewar company in North China.
+It was close to Japanese interests in Chefoo (Yantai) but in the 1930s sent its fleet to layup in Hong Kong to avoid capture.
+See the PDF file at right for a full illustrated list.

-There were two companies based in Tientsin which used "PEI" nomenclature for their ships, and these are presented in the attached Pei Ships PDF.
+"Pei" Ships-There were two companies based in Tientsin which used "PEI" nomenclature for their ships, and these are presented in the next PDF.

-The Shawhsing S.S.
+Shawhsing S.S.
 Co. was a company based in Newchwang (Yingkou) from the 1920s until the late 1940s.
-An illustrated fleet list is in the attached PDF.
+An illustrated fleet list is in the next PDF.

-George Lewis Shaw was a British merchant based in Dandong (Antung) from around 1907 until 1938 when he moved to Foochow and continued his activities from there.
-He owned a small fleet of ships which is listed in the attached PDF.
+George Lewis Shawwas a British merchant based in Dandong (Antung) from around 1907 until 1938 when he moved to Foochow and continued his activities from there.
+He owned a small fleet of ships which is listed in the next PDF.

-A number of small Chinese companies operating prewar in the Pohai Gulf area, continuing in some cases after the war, are brought together in a "Little Pohai" fleetlist, in this PDF.
+"Little Pohai"- A number of smaller Chinese companies operating prewar in the Pohai Gulf area, continuing in some cases after the war, are brought together in a fleetlist, in the PDF at right.

-Following the transfer of Manchurian territory from the administration of the Soviet Union to China in the 1950s, the Dalian Shipping Bureau was established in 1957 to run all passenger and cargo shipping administered both by the Dalian Sub-bureau and otherwise in the Pohai Gulf.
-The passenger ships were eventually transferred to a new entity called China Shipping Passenger Liner Co Ltd., Dalian.
-These ships are listed in this PDF.
+Dalian Maritime Bureau-Following the transfer of Manchurian territory from the administration of the Soviet Union to China in the 1950s, this Bureauwas established in 1957 to run all passenger and cargo shipping administered hitherto both by the Shanghai Bureau's Dalian Sub-bureau and otherwise in the Pohai Gulf.
+The passenger ships were eventually transferred to a new national entity called China Shipping Passenger Liner Co.
+Ltd. The Dalian passenger ships are listed in the PDF at right.

 Steamship Fleets and Companies Operating on the Yangtse & between Shanghai and Ningpo

-Several Japanese companies joined to form Nisshin Kisen which became the largest company on the Yangtse prewar.
-An illustrated fleet list is at the attached PDF.
+Nisshin Kisen K.K.-Several Japanese companies joined to form Nisshin which became the largest company on the Yangtse prewar.
+A brief history and illustrated fleet list is at the next PDF at right.

-The Asiatic Petroleum Company (North China) developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
-An illustrated fleet list may be found at this PDF.
+Asiatic Petroleum Co.
+(North China) developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
+An illustrated fleet list may be found at the next PDF.

-The Standard Oil Company also developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
-An illustrated fleet list may be found at this PDF.
+Standard Oil Co. also developed a fleet mainly for operating on the Yangtse and Upper Yangtse.
+An illustrated fleet list may be found at the next PDF.

-From around 1900 the Upper Yangtse to Chungking and beyond was opened up to steam shipping, and many companies were formed in ensuing years.
-It is not possible to provide a comprehensive list, but we have provided a "Little Upper River" listing of the ships of many of the companies in this PDF.
+"Little Upper River"-From around 1900 the Upper Yangtse from Ichang to Chungking and beyond was opened up to steam shipping, and many companies were formed in ensuing years.
+It is not possible to provide a comprehensive list, but we have provided an indicativelisting of the ships of many of the companies in this PDF.

-The Yangtse Maritime Bureau operated Yangtse the river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by Ming Sung (MING names).
-There were reorganised into one fleet in 1966 with DONG FANG HONG ("The East is Red") names and a number.
-Vessels with pre-revolutionary origins, such as DONG FANG HONG ships numbered up to No.10 are listed with full histories and illustrations, as far as available, in the first PDF.
-Vessels built after 1949, such as DONG FANG HONG ships numbered No.11 and onwards are listed with illustrations but without full histories the second PDF.
+Chang Jiang (Yangtse) Maritime Bureau operated Yangtse the river steamers in the 1960s, taking over the fleets run by China Merchants (CHIANG names) and by the Ming Sung Industrial company (MING names).
+These were re-organised into one fleet in 1966 with DONG FANG HONG ("The East is Red") names and a unique number.
+Vessels with pre-revolutionary origins, such as DONG FANG HONG ships numbered up to No.10 are listed with full histories and illustrations, as far as available, in the first PDF at right.
+Vessels built after 1949, such as DONG FANG HONG ships numbered No.11 and later are listed with illustrations but, without full histories, in the second PDF.